ramiahj/post-install-config/README.md

 <h1>osTicket - Post Configuration Setup</h1>
 </p>
-This tutorial demonstrates the post configuration setup of the osTicket system .<br />
+This tutorial demonstrates the post configuration setup of the osTicket system.<br />

 <p>